 5. Over bought swag (t-shirts, book plates, bookmarks, etc)

 Don’t by book plates, people.
 No one cares about book plates unless you’re a big time author with a nice, fancy hardcover book.
 They are old school, traditional publishing things.
 And you won’t need them.
 They are also expensive.
 And you have to order a THOUSAND at a time.
+Just stick to printing a hardcover book and save yourself the hassle.

 T-shirts are too expensive too.
 Fans love them, and they are great for authors who have the money to invest in cool swag, but for writers just starting off, they are an unnecessary expense.
 I wasted way too much money on them.